ppzmrm/autodigimin/README.md

 <img src="IMG_1347.jpeg" alt="mini version" width="500">

-Now I just need to put the whole thin in a box!
+Now I just need to put the whole thing in a box!